Different ways to sell a house (without an estate agent)

 Rightly or wrongly, the reputation of estate agents is that they are high on fees, and low on honesty.
 In the 2020 Ipsos MORI veracity index, only 30% of people say they trust estate agents to tell the truth, which worryingly, is even lower than politicians (32%) and bankers (33%).
 This is a shame for the good, honest estate agents out there who get tarred with the same brush as their less honourable peers.

-When it comes to fees, the amount of commission that an agency takes is typically between 1.5% and 2% of the value of a sale, which could mean paying them tens of thousands of pounds, depending on how much your house is worth.
+Using an estate agent isn't the cheapest way to sell a property in the UK.
+The amount of commission that an agency takes is typically between 1.5% and 2% of the value of a sale, which could mean paying them tens of thousands of pounds, depending on how much your house is worth.
 Although they are usually only paid when they sell the property, and it is therefore in their interests to see it through, estate agents sometimes take the blame from frustrated owners if they can’t sell it or even if a sale falls through.
 There might be cases where that could be justified, but if you are not getting any offers, or even any viewings, there could be other reasons why you can’t sell your home that fall outside of the agency’s control.
 If this is the case, switching estate agents is unlikely to help, and you may need to explore other options.

 Do I need an estate agent?